aws-amplify/docs/docs/start/getting-started/fragments/angular/data-model.md

 </div>
 ```

 Finally, to subscribe to realtime data, update `ngOnInit` in `src/app/app.component.ts`.
-When the app starts, setup a subscription.
-The subscription will update the `restaurants` array when new events are received:
+When the app starts, this code will set up a subscription.
+The subscription will update the `restaurants` array when new events are received (when a new restaurant is created):

 ```javascript
 async ngOnInit() {